1972 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1972 Quarter Value

-Your 1972 quarter’s worth mainly depends on three critical factors: mint mark (no mark, D, or S), condition grade, and any minting errors.
-Values span from face value for worn coins to $177+ for pristine mint state examples.
+Your 1972 quarter’s value comes down to three critical factors: mint mark (no mark for Philadelphia, D for Denver, or S for San Francisco proof-only), condition grade, and the presence of any minting errors.
+Values range from face value for worn circulated examples to $3,000+ for the rarest high-grade specimens.

-The copper-nickel clad composition makes these quarters challenging to grade accurately.
-Key indicators include cheekbone luster, feather sharpness, and contact marks—subtle differences that separate a $1 coin from a $50+ specimen.
+The copper-nickel clad composition makes these coins genuinely tricky to grade accurately.
+Key grading indicators include the sharpness of Washington’s cheekbone luster, the clarity of the eagle’s chest feathers, and the number and depth of contact marks — subtle differences that can separate a $1 coin from a $500+ certified gem.

 Our app eliminates the guesswork.
 Use our CoinValueChecker App to instantly assess your 1972 quarter’s grade and receive professional-level condition analysis for accurate market evaluation.